 The Training Program in Regenerative Medicine (TPRM) is pleased to offer a multi-disciplinary regenerative medicine graduate course to all trainees working in a Canadian lab on a research project in the field of stem cells or regenerative medicine research.

-IMPORTANT: The course can be taken for credits towards a Master/PhD diploma by trainees across Canada.
+IMPORTANT: The course can be taken for credits towards a Masters/PhD diploma by trainees across Canada.

 The scope of this multi-disciplinary course is unique in Canada, featuring lectures from prominent researchers from across Canada on topics ranging from transplantation and organ failure, stem cells and regenerative medicine, business of regenerative medicine, and regenerative medicine ethics and society.

-Enrollment is open NOW!
-As spaces are limited and the enrollment process can take some time, we encourage you to start your enrollment immediately by contacting Anna Cocco via email at email@example.com or telephone (416) 340-4800 extension 6315 at the TPRM, to confirm space availability and obtain course details and requirements.
+Enrollment is FULL!
+If you are interested in adding your name to the waiting list, contact Anna Cocco via email at email@example.com or telephone (416) 340-4800 extension 6315 at the TPRM.
 When contacting Anna please provide: your name, level and year of study, your supervisor’s name, your university and department with which you are registered for your graduate studies.

 Note that total course enrollment for credit is limited to 40 trainees across Canada and that there is no additional fee even if the University of Toronto is not your home institution.